Gangrene Treatment Without Surgery for Saving Limbs and Restoring Life

 gangrene1 Dr Gaurav Gangwani

-Often the gangrene muscles attract many germs.
+Often, the gangrene muscles attract many germs.
 If germs from gangrene spread through the body, it can result in a health condition called septic shock.
-Many symptoms: characterize this condition
+Many symptoms characterize this condition:

 • Lower blood pressure